mathigon/textbooks/content/functions/content.md

 ---

-Let’s return to the Hoctagon relations.
-Using the definition of function, select the relations that are functions.
+Let’s return to the Hoctagon relations from the very beginning of this chapter.
+Which of them are functions?

 **Students to Houses** is [[many-to-one | one-to-many | many-to-many | one-to-one]], which makes it [[a function | not a function]]: